Ericokim/Ericokim/README.md

 Web developer
 -------------

-I am a Web Developer, interested in learning, building and finding ways to make things as simple as possible in every criteria that am trained experienced.
+I am a Web Developer, interested in learning, building and finding ways to make things as simple as possible in every criteria that am trained and experienced.

 * 🌍  I'm based in Kenya
 * ✉️  You can contact me at [erickims08@gmail.com](mailto:erickims08@gmail.com)